Self-Esteem & Confidence Therapy for Kids and Teens in Calgary

 Preschool & Early Childhood

-We use play therapy, art, puppets, and gentle modeling to build emotional vocabulary and confidence.
-Activities focus on separating mistakes from identity (“You spilled the paint” vs “You’re messy”), using encouragement, and exploring feelings safely.
+We use play therapy, art therapy, and gentle modeling to build emotional vocabulary and confidence.
+Activities focusing on separating mistakes from identity (“You spilled the paint” vs “You’re messy”), using encouragement, and exploring feelings safely.
+Additionally, we help children how to solve problems in a fun and engaging manner!

 School-Aged Children (6–12)